learn-co-students/swift-HelloToTheUniverse-lab-swift-intro-000/Detail.md

 ![dirin](https://s3.amazonaws.com/learn-verified/HelloUniverseTerm1.png)

 * There are a bunch of files, the same ones we were able to see when we first forked the lab.
 * We generally write our code in a few files.
-Here (in this example), we need to open the `HelloUniverse.xcworkspace` file.
+Here (in this example), we need to open the `HelloToTheUniverse.xcodeproj` file.
 The lab should instruct you on what file to open (usually).
 If not, in general it's either going to be the `.xcodeproj` file or the `.xcworkspace` file.

-* We want to begin by typing `open` in Terminal, followed by `HelloUniverse.xcworkspace`.
+* We want to begin by typing `open` in Terminal, followed by `HelloToTheUniverse.xcodeproj`.
 Auto-complete is your friend.
 Don't forget when beginning to type Interface, you can hit the tab key to help complete it.
 * Then hit return, it should open Xcode up for you.

 ![return](https://s3.amazonaws.com/learn-verified/HelloUniverseTerm2.png)